7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 8/exercise 1.md

 ```

 What's a dict?
-Apparently, maps are supposed to replace dicts, with the benefit of being able to use native syntax instead of function calls, e.g. `M1#{key := 10}` v. `dict:store(key, 10, M1)`.
+Apparently, maps are supposed to replace dicts, with the benefit of being able to use native syntax instead of function calls, e.g. `M2 = M1#{key := 10}` v. `D2 = dict:store(key, 10, D1)`.